minicli/minicli/README.md

 Each directory inside `app/Command` represents a Command Namespace.
 The classes inside `app/Command/Help` represent subcommands that you can access through the main `help` command.

-You can now run the boostrapped application with:
+You can now run the bootstrapped application with:

 ```bash
 ./minicli help